-- Always consult your doctor first if you plan to combine, stop or phase out any medication.
+While some may feel that microdosing is a better alternative to other medications, always consult your doctor first if you plan to combine, stop or phase out any medication.

 What do experts say about the risks of microdosing?

 David Presti, professor of neurobiology at the University of California, Berkeley, and expert on the effects of drugs on the brain, stated that microdosing is much safer than taking antidepressants.
 James Rucker, a psychiatrist affiliated with King’s College London, has called for psychedelics to be reclassified—making them better examined and more available to researchers.
-However, he is cautious.
+However, he’s cautious.
 In the interview with BBC, he said: “If you look at the medical side of microdosing, we don’t know anything yet.
 We don’t know the long-term effects yet”.

 The content on this website and the other Microdosing Institute channels is for informational and educational purposes only, and does not substitute professional medical advice or consultation with healthcare professionals.
 If you are seeking medical advice, diagnose, or treatment, we advise you to consult a medical professional or healthcare provider.
 Equally, we cannot help with the sourcing of illegal substances.

 - Johnson, M. W., Sewell, R. A., & Griffiths, R. R. (2012).
 Psilocybin dose-dependently causes delayed, transient headaches in healthy volunteers.
 Drug and alcohol dependence, 123(1-3), 132–140. https://doi.org/10.1016/j.drugalcdep.2011.10.029